Climate Change Reporting Resources

 The Sustainable Scotland Network supports the major players with climate change reporting.
 This includes support events, one-to-one support, peer-to-peer support, and a range of other resources.

-- Guidance notes (2016/17) for Integrated Joint Boards (IJBs).
+- *NEW* Guidance notes (2016/17) for Integration Joint Boards (IJBs).
 Given their unique roles and responsibilities, specific guidance has been developed for these bodies.

 All members of SSN are strongly encouraged to sign up to the SSN fortnightly e-newsletter via the online form on our home page to stay up to date with upcoming events and reporting support.